What To Wear in Singapore - Things You Must Carry!

 Evening Wear For Women

 Sequined shorts: If the length of the maxi dress isn't your cup of tea and you want to jazz things up a bit, sequined shorts are the way to go.
-Pair them with a plain spaghetti top and get ready for an exciting evening.
+Pair them with a plain spaghetti top and get ready for an exciting evening in Singapore.

 Long skirt: A long skirt paired with heels is best for a summer evening.
 It brings a sophisticated sense of class to the outfit.

 Footwear for Women